micahcantor/blog/content/blog/thoughts-typed-racket.md

 This creates a union type `Opt` which is either an empty value `None`, or a generic type wrapped in the type constructor `Some`.
 By using `Opt` to specify empty values, we can avoid the bug described above by, say, returning `None` as the default value passed to `hash-ref`.

 The problem I have with TR, is that the confusingly named `Option`, the one where `#f` is the empty value, is the type provided in the standard library.
-This other `Opt` type is given as a prominent example of how to write polymorphic data types in the [Typed Racket guide](https://docs.racket-lang.org/ts-guide/types.html#%28part._.Polymorphic_.Data_.Structures%29), but its use (or at least documentation about the unsafety of `Option`) is not codified in the language.
+This other `Opt` type is given as a prominent example of how to write polymorphic data types in the [Typed Racket guide](https://docs.racket-lang.org/ts-guide/types.html#%28part._.Polymorphic_.Data_.Structures%29), but its use (or at least documentation about the unsafety of `Option`) isn't codified in the language.

-I think that TR should clarify this confusing relationship between `Option` and a user-defined type like s`Opt` more clearly and give some guidance on when to choose one or the other.
+I think that TR should clarify this confusing relationship between `Option` and a user-defined type like `Opt` more clearly and give some guidance on when to choose one or the other.

 ### Typing Hash Tables